 - Shower.
 It’s not a great idea to shower with your jewelry on, but occasionally isn’t going to do any lasting damage.
 Just make sure to dry it after.

-- Swimming: Take your silver off.
-Chlorine is a pretty harsh chemical, so if you accidentally forget to remove your silver jewelry before hopping in, make sure to rinse and clean it afterward.
+- Swimming: Take your Gold and Silver jewelry off if you plan on swimming..
+Chlorine is a pretty harsh chemical, it can weaken the claws in a ring making them soft enough over time that you can lose your stones.
+So, if you accidentally forget to remove your jewelry before hopping in, make sure to rinse and clean it immediately.

 - Hot Tub.
 Same idea as the swimming pool, but there’s even more chlorine in the hot tub and the heat can accelerate the chemical reaction.

 - Hot Springs.
 The sulfur in natural hot springs will wreak havoc on your silver.
 Unless you’re going for that “dark oxidized” look, avoid at all costs.

 - Bonus Tip: Chemicals in lotions and perfumes can also cause your jewelry to tarnish.
 Apply them first, let them dry, and then put your jewelry on.
 This alone can make a HUGE difference in your silver’s luster.

 - Storage: store your sterling silver in a dry place or in silver pouches.
 It’s best to store silver in individual, air-tight bags with anti-tarnish properties.
 These types of bags keep air exposure out and keep the shininess and brilliance intact.

 - Travel Tip: if you are traveling with your jewelry (because we know you want to look great with tessories, jewelry that makes you shine, be sure to use a special case for protection!
 And bring a polishing/cleaning cloth with you to polish it up.